Sofiene Zaaboub

-Sofiene Zaaboub (born 23 January 1983) is a French-Algerian football player who currently plays for USM Annaba in the Algerian Ligue Professionnelle 1.
-He has become renowned for wearing gloves regardless of the weather conditions.
+Sofiene Zaaboub (born 23 January 1983) is a French-Algerian former football player who has become renowned for wearing gloves regardless of the weather conditions.

 Club career

 Swindon Town

 Zaaboub was Paul Sturrock's first signing as Town manager and signed on a short-term deal in November 2006 after leaving FC Brussels, just a few days after Sturrock had arrived at the club.
 Prior to joining Swindon he had many trials at higher-level clubs – including Úbeda CF, Preston North End, Swansea City, Plymouth Argyle, Luton Town, Dundee and FC Metz, but his longest trial was at Sturrock's former club Sheffield Wednesday.
 He scored his first and what turned out to be only Swindon goal in a 2–1 win over Wrexham on 13 January 2007.

 End of reign at the County Ground

 Due to the reinforcement made to the Swindon Town side with the likes of Anthony McNamee running an un-touchable string of games on the left for the Robins, Zaaboub was deemed surplus to the requirements of the club.
 Unable to break into the first team, the 2006/07 fans' favourite was told in March 2008 his contract would not be renewed and at the end of the season would be forced to find a new club.